jakemilad/AmazonClone/README.md

-<<<<<<< HEAD
 # AmazonClone

-Amazon Clone built using React front end and Firebase backend.
-Complete e-commerce functionality with adding items to basket, logging into accounts and payment processing.
+Amazon clone build using React for Frontend and deployed to Google Firebase for backend.
+Functionality includes add and removing from basket, account creation and payment processing implmented using Stripe API.

 =======

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).